Design Editing API

 Core concepts

-The Design Editing API exposes a single openDesign
+The Design Editing API centers around a single openDesign method:

 Design contexts